ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Methodology

 \subsection{Inference-Like Classification Loss}

-Rather than training the model using an auxiliary classification head, we use the text encoder itself to produce class embeddings that can then be used to create classification logits.
-The advantage of this approach over a classification head is that it keeps the text encoder active during classification training, reinforcing the alignment between modalities.
+Rather than training ParaSpeechCLAP-Intrinsic using a separate classification head, we use the text encoder itself to produce class embeddings that can then be used to create classification logits.
+The advantage of this approach over a dedicated head is that it keeps the text encoder active during classification training, reinforcing modality alignment.
 We first use Gemini 2.5 Pro~\cite{comanici2025gemini25pushingfrontier} to generate $6$ paraphrased captions for each of the $M=28$ rich intrinsic tags in the vocabulary.
 Then, for each minibatch, we freshly sample one caption for each tag and pass them through the text encoder to produce a set of $M$ tag embeddings $\{E_k\}|_{k=1}^{M}$, where $k$ is the class index.
 For each example, we compute classification logits by taking the speech embedding's dot product with these embeddings, $l_{ik} = f_A(A_i) \cdot E_k^\mathsf{T}$.
-A Binary Cross-Entropy (BCE) with logits loss is then applied using the ground-truth tag vector $Y_i$, where $\sigma(\cdot)$ is sigmoid:
+A binary cross-entropy loss is then applied using the ground-truth tag vector $Y_i$, where $\sigma(\cdot)$ is the sigmoid function:

 The final classification loss is the average over the batch: $ \mathcal{L}_{\text{classify}} = \frac{1}{N} \sum_{i=1}^N \mathcal{L}_{\text{classify}}^{(i)}$.